 Also located on the Upper East Side, Albertine sits right across the street from Central Park and just a couple blocks from the Metropolitan Museum of Art in a stunning building.
 This Francophone bookstore shares the building with the Cultural Services offices of the French Embassy.

-With one of the most beautiful bookstore interiors in the world, Albertine is a must-visit.
+With one of the most beautiful bookstore interiors in the world (also one of the most Instagram-worthy spots in New York), Albertine is a must-visit.

 3. The Strand